webOSArchive/webos-docs/docs/appstores.md

 ![Install Preware from WebOS Quick Install](images/wosqi.png)

+---
+> **_NOTE:_** Many Preware packages are now served from HTTPS hosts, which can cause problems for older devices.
+If you're running webOS 2.2.4 or higher, you can solve using a proxy.
+If you're on earlier versions of webOS, community member Nomad84 provides an alternate feed that is hosted via HTTP:

+> + <a href="https://forums.webosnation.com/webos-internals/332846-new-precentral-feed-just-works.html#post3458066" target="_blank">HTTP-only Preware Feed</a>

+---

 ## Install webOS App Museum II

 App Museum II requires Enyo, which was built-in to webOS 2.2.4 and later by default, and is available in Preware for earlier webOS 2.x versions.
 Depending your device, you may be able to run a [Super Doctor](doctor.md) that upgrades your device to a later, unofficial, version of the OS.

+---
-webOS 1.x users can use the Museum via the built-in web browser at [http://appcatalog.webosarchive.com](http://appcatalog.webosarchive.com)
+> **_NOTE:_** webOS 1.x users can use the Museum via the built-in web browser at [http://appcatalog.webosarchive.com](http://appcatalog.webosarchive.com).
+Alternatively, community member Nomad84 provides a Preware feed that has many of the Museum apps available in it:

+> * <a href="https://forums.webosnation.com/webos-internals/332846-new-precentral-feed-just-works.html#post3458068" target="_blank">Partially restored App Catalog feed.</a>

+---

 The original App Museum was a listing of the original Palm/HP App Catalog, and provided a way to link to FTP archives and install some of those apps.